Sieboldianus/TagMaps/docs/user-guide/tutorial.md

 **Cluster granularity** affects how *detailed* or *clustered* a Tag Map appears.
 The default distance is calculated from the current scale, but can be adjusted to personal needs.

+!!!
+Note
     Cluster granularity significantly affects the resulting map.
 For small datasets (<30.000 photos) larger distances are recommended, otherwise only few clusters will be found.
 For large datasets (>100.000) leave as is or reduce cluster granularity.

 ---